Recap definition of FODMAPs

 Top tips to help you complete this phase

 1. Keep positive.
-Some people can find the re-introduction phase daunting if they have managed to control their symptoms with phase 1.
+Some people can find the re-introduction phase daunting if they have managed to control their symptoms whilst following phase 1.
 But try to see the next phase as a positive.
 This is where we can start to increase the variety in our diet and hopefully include some of our favourite foods again.
 Trying to be positive during this phase will help to relax the gut-brain axis too.
 Planning ahead may help to build some motivation and excitement.

 2. Remember that some mild fluctuations in symptoms (such as bloat or wind) may occur during the challenges.
 This is okay.
 Make a note of the severity with the serving size.
 If these become severe, then take a three day resting period to allow the gut to rest.